andresebr/kumodd/README.md

 To download (-d) all PDFs to path (-p) /home/user/Desktop/:

     kumodd.py -d pdf -p /home/user/Desktop/

+Native Google Apps documents, spreadsheets and presentations are downloaded in LibreOffice format.

 Both the options list (-l) and download (-d) will create a CSV file equivalent to the table above.